-The Company's capital structure consists of shareholders' equity.
+The Company's capital structure consists of shareholders' equity, and bank indebtedness and long-term note payable.
 The Company makes adjustments to the capital structure depending on economic conditions, its financial position and performance.
 In order to maintain or adjust the capital structure, the Company may issue new shares, buyback shares or pay dividends, issue new debt and sell assets to reduce debt.